-This is an option for those on a slightly higher budget, but we’re not entirely sure about it, as some of us loved it and some of us thought it wasn’t worth the money.
+This is an option for those on a slightly higher budget, but most of us loved it and some thought it wasn’t worth the money.
 This sleeping bag liner is 210x90cm so there’s plenty of room to stretch out and even taller people should fit into it well.

 Thermolite claims to be an extremely lightweight material that provides incredible warmth, and this product is meant to add up to 14 degrees of warmth when used as a sleeping bag liner.
 Although it might not have been quite 14 degrees of added warmth, we did notice a significant change when we tested this liner out, so it is definitely doing its job.
 If your priority is a liner that weighs as little as possible, packs down small and still gives you added warmth, this is a good option.